-These findings highlight a critical epistemic vulnerability in contemporary science: knowledge that is supposedly publicly available once published remains under control by the authors through informal means.
-This is true in at least two different ways: for datasets that are only available ``upon request'', the authors are the sole gatekeepers responsible for the dissemination of data; for papers published in paywalled journals, scientists who do not have subscriptions often turn to the authors as a last resort (Study~1).
-Moreover, our evidence suggests that this gatekeeping is far from neutral: requesters with African or South Asian names, or those affiliated with institutions in the Global South, are significantly less likely to receive a response than their counterparts from the Global North (Study~3).
-These disparities suggest that racial and institutional cues may trigger subjective biases, which in turn prevent certain researchers from replicating, validating, or building upon existing scientific work.
-On the personal level, this lack of access compels researchers to rely on a narrower body of literature, ultimately constraining the novelty, impact, and disruptiveness of their own contributions compared to if they had unconstrained access to scientific knowledge (Study~2).
-On the collective level, these barriers cause scientists to shift their research focus entirely (Study~1), thus biasing the direction and diversity of scientific research.
-These access barriers represent a chilling manifestation of the enduring legacy of historical oppression in science~\cite{graves2022inequality}.
-Our results call for the dismantling of such barriers to foster a more equitable and inclusive scientific ecosystem.
+More broadly, our findings highlight a critical epistemic vulnerability in contemporary science: {publication does not necessarily make scientific knowledge equally accessible or usable.
+Even after research is published, knowledge created in the underlying work may remain under authors’ informal control.
+As demonstrated through five studies,} this is true in at least two different ways: for datasets available only ``upon request,'' the authors are the sole gatekeepers responsible for the dissemination of data; for papers published in paywalled journals, scientists who do not have subscriptions often turn to the authors as a last resort (Study~1). { Moreover, our evidence suggests that this gatekeeping is far from neutral: Having an African or South Asian name reduces the likelihood of receiving a response compared to those with a British or German name (Studies 3 and 5).
+Similarly, being affiliated with an institution in South Africa reduces one's likelihood of receiving a response compared to those whose affiliation is in the UK (Study 5).
+These disparities matter because individual access decisions can aggregate into broader inequalities in scientific participation.
+At the individual level, these barriers may cause scientists to shift their research focus entirely (Study~1).
+At the aggregate level, Studies~2 and 4 show that restricted access arrangements are associated with unequal patterns of engagement with published knowledge: Global South researchers cite paywalled papers less often and are less likely to cite a paper for the purposes of using its dataset when that dataset is only available upon request.
+Together, these findings show how biases operating through everyday interpersonal exchanges can translate into downstream inequalities in who is able to use and build upon science. } Our results therefore call for the dismantling of such barriers to foster a more equitable and inclusive scientific ecosystem.